enzo-project/enzo-e/parameters-list.rst

 :Default: :d:`"none"`
 :Scope:     Cello

 :e:`The` :p:`var` :e:`parameter specifies what value is checked at each cycle, which may be` :t:`"cycle"`, :t:`"time"`, :e:`or` :t:`"seconds"` :e:`Here "time" refers to simulation time, and "seconds" to wall-clock time.
-Note that when simulation "time" is specified, the simulation's time step may be reduced such that the correspondig output occurs exactly at the specified time.`
+Note that when simulation "time" is specified, the simulation's time step may be reduced such that the corresponding output occurs exactly at the specified time.`

 ----